claceio/docs/content/docs/Configuration/overview/_index.md

 ## Clace Client CLI

 By default, the Clace client uses Unix domain sockets to connect to the Clace server.
 Admin API calls to manage applications are disabled over HTTP/HTTPS by default.
+Unix sockets work when the client is on the same machine as the server, the client does not need to pass any credentials to connect over unix sockets.

-To enable remote API calls, the server needs to be changed to add the following:
+To enable remote API calls, where the client is on a different machine from the server, the server needs to be changed to add the following:

 ```toml
 [security]